-- 2.1 RIS-3703-TOM contains requirements and guidance for the review and implementation of passenger train dispatch processes and measures to manage the safe behaviour of passengers at the PTI.
+- 2.1 RIS-3703-TOM issue 4.1 contains requirements and guidance for the review and implementation of passenger train dispatch processes and measures to manage the safe behaviour of passengers at the PTI.
 The standard sets out a PTI risk assessment process.
-The risk assessment process includes a requirement setting out assessment responsibilities.
-It also provides guidance on which stakeholder organisations can be part of the assessment team and the experience, knowledge and skills they should bring to the process. - 2.2 Guidance in two topic areas, 'Assessment responsibilities' and 'Requirement to review', has been revised.
-Both topic areas have been amended to make it clearer that trade union health and safety representatives are key stakeholders in the risk assessment process (see Disposition Table in Appendix A).
+The risk assessment process includes a requirement on assessment responsibilities.
+It also provides guidance on which stakeholder organisations can be part of the assessment team and the experience, knowledge and skills they should bring to the process. - 2.2 The proposed change revises guidance in two topic areas: 'Assessment responsibilities' and 'Requirement to review'.
+These clauses contain guidance that has been redrafted to make it clearer that trade union health and safety representatives are key stakeholders in the risk assessment process- clauses G 2.3.6 f), and G 2.7.12 d).

-3. How urgently did the change need to happen to achieve the objectives?
+3. How urgently does the change need to happen to achieve the objectives?

-3.1 ASLEF submitted a request for help in March 2021 with the request above, expecting revision to RIS-3703-TOM to be published by September 2022.
+3.1 ASLEF submitted a request for help in March 2021 with the request above and expects revision to RIS-3703-TOM to be published by September 2022.